nubbthedestroyer/special-responder-example/README.md

 ### Upload your code

 There is a nice little fixture to simplify uploading the lambda code to s3.
-This is used as the s3 key.

 ```bash
 docker-compose run upload